 Ecumenism and Pan-Orthodox Christian Unity

 Orthodox Christians understand ecumenism.
 They are familiar with the concept, but sadly, many of them don’t understand the concept of Pan-Orthodox unity.
 Many are confused with the whole idea of Orthodox Christian conciliar unity.
 There are clear differences between ecumenism and Pan-Orthodox unity.
-The common idea is that the any inter-church relation fall under the umbrella of ecumenism.
-When it comes to Orthodox churches, I would like to relate the concept of ecumenism to indicate the relations between Orthodox churches (EO, OO and rest of them) with non-Orthodox churches.
+The common idea is that any inter-church relation falls under the umbrella of ecumenism.
+When it comes to Orthodox churches, I would like to relate the concept of ecumenism to indicate the relations between Orthodox churches (EO, OO and rest of them) to non-Orthodox churches.
 Any relations between Orthodox churches (canonical EO, OO, non-canonical and others) should fall under the umbrella of Pan-Orthodox relations or inter-Orthodox relations.
-Ecumenical movement is well known and vibrant, whereas Pan-Orthodox unity is a unique area with less vibrancy.
+The ecumenical movement is well known and vibrant, whereas Pan-Orthodox unity is a unique area with less vibrancy.
 The Pan-Orthodox movement is a premature and developing sector.
-Ecumenical movement is widely recognized and welcomed by churches in general.
+The ecumenical movement is widely recognized and welcomed by churches in general.
 Pan-Orthodox unity has huge challenges within the Orthodox circle itself and may not be welcomed by all parties.

 The call for global Orthodox unity and the call for global Christian unity are at different levels.
 In Pan-Orthodox unity, we are talking about EO and OO unity and that is the priority.
 At the same time, we check for dialogue with Old Believers, Old Calendar, non-canonical to see the possibility of achieving reconciliation with them.
 The genuine effort for inter-Orthodox unity will help canonical jurisdictions to accept and provide themselves with a strong structural platform for interaction and unity with Old Believers, Old Calendar, non-canonical, Traditional, schismatic and new generation Orthodox churches.